-I’m due with our baby boy in about a week.
+I’m due with our third baby in about a week.
 I officially can’t get comfortable.
 And I can’t help but wonder, How long, O Lord, until this baby comes?
 The waiting is tough, the unknown even tougher.

 Pregnancy involves endurance, a small picture of what’s required of us in the Christian life as we navigate this world as pilgrims, waiting for the Lord to return or take us home.